What does a financial planner do?

 How can financial planning help me?

-Young to mid-life: If you’re establishing or building your career, launching a business or perhaps starting a family, a financial planner can provide guidance on how to budget to save for your first home, navigate insurance options to protect you and your family against unforeseen circumstances, or how to start investing for your future.
+Young to mid-life: If you’re establishing or building your career, launching a business or perhaps starting a family, a financial advisor can provide guidance and advice.
+This includes budgeting to save for your first home, navigating insurance options to protect you and your family against unforeseen circumstances, or how to start investing for your future.

 Mid-life: This is your consolidation stage where you aspire to achieve a comfortable lifestyle and start thinking about your long-term future.
 You may be looking at investments, inheritance, tax management and paying off debt.